 In terms of types of objects, the biggest sub-collections are those of various bottles, seals and stamps and radio engineering.
 The oldest dated exhibits of the collection include a wax seal of a guild of saddle and belt makers from 1701 and a powder horn made of an ox horn from 1708.
 One of the oldest horse-drawn water wagons in Estonia is from Kuressaare from the 1830s.

-As of 1 January 2012, the collection included 441 museum objects.
 Nearly half of the collection is made up of chairs, armchairs, sofas and benches.
 The collection includes both the products made over here, such as garden chairs made in Kärla and products of Kuressaare Industrial School, as well as important examples from the history of furniture, such as Vienna chairs and Luther’s chairs, etc.